EmmanuelOga/easing/README.md

 Examples
 ========

-There is a plain lua example and an interactive one based on the LÖVE game library.
-To run the examples you'll need to get the engine from http://love2d.org.
+There is a plain lua example and an interactive one based on the [http://love2d.org](LÖVE) game library.
+To run the examples you'll need to get the engine from [http://love2d.org](http://love2d.org).
 Once you have the love executable, move into the examples/love directory and run "love ."

 ![love2d running easing examples](https://github.com/EmmanuelOga/easing/raw/master/doc/ease-love.png "easing on love2d")